dtedesco1/the-council/README.md

 7. Click **Add Model**.

 This allows you to mix official OpenAI models with models from other providers in the same interface.

-## How CORS is Solved

-This project uses a `vite.config.ts` file to proxy requests:
-- Requests to `/api/anthropic` -> Forwarded to `https://api.anthropic.com/v1`
-- Requests to `/api/openai` -> Forwarded to `https://api.openai.com/v1`

-This bypasses browser security restrictions allowing you to use the real APIs from `localhost` seamlessly.

 ## Tech Stack